JuliaDebug/Cthulhu.jl/README.md

 you enter at the final (topmost) call on that line.

 By default,
-- `descend` views optimized code without "warn" coloration of types
+- `descend` views non-optimized code without "warn" coloration of types
 - `ascend` views non-optimized code with "warn" coloration

 You can toggle between these with `o` and `w`.